-Welcome to Active Wild’s Rainforest Facts For Kids page – the ultimate guide to rainforests and the animals, plants and people that call them home.
-Find out all about rainforests and why they’re so special.
+Welcome to Active Wild’s ultimate guide to rainforests and the animals, plants and people that call them home: rainforest facts for kids, students & adults.
+Read on to find out all about rainforests and why they’re so important…

 Other Rainforest Articles at Active Wild

 - You can see a list of rainforest animals (with pictures and information) here: Rainforest Animals List.